Lentil Soup with Ham

 • Great Use Of Leftovers: Instead of throwing away a leftover ham bone, use it to make soup recipes like this lentil soup, or a hearty split pea and ham soup.

-• One Pot Meal: Since you have your protein, vegetables and carbs all in one bowl, you don’t need to serve anything else with this soup if you don’t have time for sides.
+• One Pot Meal: Since you have your protein, vegetables and carbs all in one bowl, you don’t need to serve anything else with this soup for a complete meal.

 • Affordable Recipe: Lentils are very inexpensive, and since you’re using a leftover ham bone, you’re getting another entire meal for very little money.

 • Easy To Freeze: Lentil soup will keep very well in the refrigerator, as these legumes won’t absorb liquid or change texture.
-Because of this, lentil soup is excellent for freezing for an easy meal at a later date.
+Because of this, lentil soup is excellent for meal prepping and leftovers.

 Ingredients You’ll Need